-- Assign clear roles and responsibilities: Assign roles and responsibilities for data management, including data owners, stewards, and custodians.
+- Assign clear roles and responsibilities: Firstly, assign roles and responsibilities for data management, including data owners, stewards, and custodians.
 This ensures that everyone in the organization understands their obligations and can collaborate effectively to achieve shared goals.

 - Develop a data governance framework: Develop a data governance framework that aligns with the organization’s strategic goals and objectives.
 This framework should include processes for data discovery, data integration, data analytics, and data retention, among others.

-- Implement data quality controls: Implement data quality controls to ensure that data is accurate, complete, and consistent.
+- Implement data quality controls: Then, implement data quality controls to ensure that data is accurate, complete, and consistent.
 This can include data profiling, data cleansing, and data validation.

 - Ensure data security and privacy: Establish processes for data security and privacy, including data encryption, access controls, and data masking.
 This ensures that sensitive data is protected from unauthorized access, use, or disclosure.

-- Establish data retention policies: Establish policies for data retention and deletion, ensuring compliance with legal and regulatory requirements.
+- Establish data retention policies: Then, establish policies for data retention and deletion, ensuring compliance with legal and regulatory requirements.
 This includes establishing retention periods for different types of data and ensuring that data is securely deleted when no longer needed.

 - Provide training: Provide training and education on data governance best practices to all stakeholders in the organization.
 This includes training on data quality, data security, and data privacy, among other topics.

-- Monitor and measure the effectiveness: Regularly monitor and measure the effectiveness of data governance processes and policies.
+- Monitor and measure the effectiveness: Finally, regularly monitor and measure the effectiveness of data governance processes and policies.
 This includes establishing key performance indicators (KPIs) for data quality, data security, and data access, among others.